loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

   ],
 )

-=== Kinds & types
+== Kinds & types

 At the core of SLFL is the kind system which describes the size of types.
 There are two kinds in SLFL:
 - $omega$. _dynamic size_
 - $n,m,k$: _constant size_

-An informal description is that a type $A: omega$ can be understood as being a stack, whereas a type $A: n$ is a type with known size.
-If we start by looking at the kind rules for producing a type $A: omega$ The following are all the kind judgements in the language.
+The following are all the kind judgements in the language.
+They describe how types can be combined in a kind-correct fashion.

 #text(size: 1.3em, align(center, kind_judgements))

-We can now derive more larger types following the kind rules.
+We can now derive types following the kind rules.
 For instance, let us derive the types
 $A times.circle B times.circle ~C$ and $A times.circle (B plus.circle C) times.circle circle$